julia-marushchenko/MyLinkedList6/README.md

 # MyLinkedList6
-Java program to illustrate LinkedList  and its methods
+Java program to illustrate LinkedList  and its methods.